EngrEeshaKhan/Child-Mind-Institute-Problematic-Internet-Use/README.md

 limited demographic diversity may limit generalizability.

-sensor noise and variations in wear-time may affect actigraphy features
+sensor noise and variations in wear-time may affect actigraphy features.

 ---